elanurimirgi/Data-AI-Projects/ITSalaries/README.md

 `python script_name.py`
 Expected Output: The output will consist of two DataFrames:

-train_results_df: Shows the selection count and total reward for each job title during the training phase.
+`train_results_df`: Shows the selection count and total reward for each job title during the training phase.
-test_results_df: Shows the selection count and total reward for each job title during the testing phase.
+`test_results_df`: Shows the selection count and total reward for each job title during the testing phase.
 Conclusion
 This project demonstrates the application of the Upper Confidence Bound (UCB) algorithm to recommend jobs based on company scores and salary.
 The workflow also covers essential data preprocessing steps like handling missing values, one-hot encoding, and data normalization.